vemonet/shapes-of-you/CONTRIBUTING.md

 - [x] Improve filtering and faceted search for shapes (feedbacks welcome!)
 - [ ] Regex search filter
 - [ ] Add page for each file: download the file, parse it with JavaScript, and display relevant infos: metadata, classes, properties, instances, subClassOf hierarchy...
-- [ ] Allow to easily add a new GitLab registry (API key required as secret)
+- [ ] Allow to easily add a new GitLab self-hosted server (API key required as secret)
 - [ ] Filtering files/repositories based on categories, could be GitHub topics to start (e.g. only show most popular topics, and filter)
 - [ ] Index more types of files (OWL ontologies, OpenAPI YAML)
 - [ ] Parse ShEx files to retrieve the defined shapes (if possible)